Rugby league in Queensland: Queensland Cup

 The Queensland Cup has been contested since 1996.
 Since 1998 the team winning the Queensland Cup is considered to be the premier club team in Queensland.
 This is because in 1996 and 1997 it was contested parallel to the Brisbane Rugby League, which was considered the premier competition in the state.

 The Queensland Cup grew out of the Winfield State League.
-Since its formation in 1995, the Queensland Cup has been known as the Queensland Cup, Bundy Gold Cup, Channel 9 Cup.
-For sponsorship reasons it is currently known as the Intrust Super Cup.
+Since its formation in 1995, the Queensland Cup has been known as the Queensland Cup, Bundy Gold Cup, Channel 9 Cup, Intrust Super Cup.For sponsorship reasons it is currently known as the Hostplus Cup.

 FOGS Cup & FOGS Colts Challenge

 Also known as the FOGS Cup & FOGS Colts Challenge, they are run by the Queensland Rugby League's South East Division.
 It is made up of 12 clubs, 7 of which play in the Queensland Cup.
 Generally, it is regarded as the division below the Queensland Cup.
 The FOGS Cup and FOGS Colts Challenge used to be known as the Quest Cup and Mixwell Cup, respectively.